aws-observability/terraform-aws-observability-accelerator/docs/eks/logs.md

 By default, we deploy a FluentBit daemon set in the cluster to collect worker logs for all namespaces.
 Logs collection can be disabled with `enable_logs = false`.
-Logs are collected to Amazon CloudWatch Logs, which enables you to centralize the logs from all of your systems, applications, and AWS services that you use, in a single, highly scalable service.
+Logs are collected and exported to Amazon CloudWatch Logs, which enables you to centralize the logs from all of your systems, applications, and AWS services that you use, in a single, highly scalable service.

 Further configuration options are available in the [module documentation](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/modules/eks-monitoring#inputs).